 If your current roof has leaked, you’ll definitely need to repair it before installing solar panels.
 Some other things to keep an eye out for are if there are missing shingles, tiles or shakes, curling of the shingles along the outer edges, and exposed nail heads throughout the roof coverings.

-If you see water damage or any signs of leakage such as mold, finding a roof repair in Portland or any trusted professional in your city should be the first step.
+If you see water damage or any signs of leakage such as mold, finding a roof repair in Vancouver or any trusted professional in your city should be the first step.

 Age of Roof